| Saturday 8 May

 decision by Ratcliffe seemed to hand the initiative

-header at a corner with two minutes to go.
-We'd seen
+at a corner with two minutes to go.
+We'd seen it all

-abuse by City players against Fortune-West - they should
+by City players against Fortune-West - they should be

-be properly investigated.
-We have got to make every
+properly investigated.
+We have got to make every effort

-effort to tackle racism at every level, especially
+to tackle racism at every level, especially as we do

-as we do not have a spotless record on this score.
+not have a spotless record on this score.
+But Ronnie

-he has made.
-Otherwise we might suspect that he is
+Otherwise we might suspect that he is using them as

-using them as a smoke screen to mask his team's poor
+a smoke screen to mask his team's poor performance.

-performance.
-It appeared to me that Fortune-West was
+It appeared to me that Fortune-West was throwing his

-throwing his substantial weight around quite a lot
+substantial weight around quite a lot and he seemed

-admittedly) by the pint-sized Moss, in order to get
+by the pint-sized Moss, in order to get him booked.

 our customary end of season salute to the players.
 "At